joejag/techblog/_posts/2018-02-01-two-line-budget.md

 So what's a better approach?
 Just drop the comments?

+Nope.
 Not just drop them.
 Those comments improve readability when it's difficult to see where the different sections of the test lay.
 So let's attack the need for that by introducing a rule:

 I'm going to give you a budget of __two blank lines maximum__ in your test cases.